sumbach/modern-cljs/doc/tutorial-16.md

 We now need to interface the `lein-cljsbuild` plugin with the PhantomJS headless browser binary command.
-To make PhantomJS launchable from `lein-cljsbuild`, we have to exploit the `lein-cljsbuild` built-in support for running external CLJS test.
+To make PhantomJS launchable from `lein-cljsbuild`, we have to exploit the `lein-cljsbuild` built-in support for running external CLJS tests.

-As always, [Chas Emerick][3] already interfaced PhantomJS for us by creating a JS script which is packaged with the [clojurescript.test][4] lib.
+As usual, [Chas Emerick][3] has already interfaced PhantomJS for us by creating a JS script which is packaged with [clojurescript.test][4].

 > NOTE 3: I have the habit to [fork][11] any repository I use and I
-> suggest you to do the same.
+> suggest that you do the same.
 Sooner or later you can even offer
 > help in fixing bugs, correcting the spelling/grammar or other minutiae
-> by directly using the `GitHub` pull requests facility.
+> by using GitHub [pull requests][24].

 ### Instructing lein-cljsbuild about PhantomJS

-To instruct `lein-cljsbuild` to launch PhantomJS for testing purpouse we need to add the built-in `:test-commands` subtask in the `:cljsbuild` section of the `project.clj` file as follows:
+To instruct `lein-cljsbuild` to launch PhantomJS for testing purposes we need to add the built-in `:test-commands` subtask in the `:cljsbuild` section of the `project.clj` file as follows: